 Construction is expected to begin in March 2025 and is anticipated to be completed by January 2026.
 Work hours would generally be 8:00 a.m. to 5:00 p.m.; however, hours would be dependent on location-specific constraints.
 It is anticipated that the Project would require less than 360 consecutive calendar days (265 working days) for construction.
-Work within McAllister Avenue in Kentfield would take place outside the nesting season (i.e., between September 1 and January 31).
+Work within McAllister Avenue in Kentfield would take place outside the California Ridgeway's Rail and California Black Rail nesting season (i.e., between September 1 and January 14).